audiokinetic/Gyms/Unity/Assets/GymCreator/GymFirstSetup.md

 # Creating Your First Gym

 ## Template Selection
 - Empty: An empty level.
-Not recommended template for first-time users.
+This template is not recommended for first-time users.
 - Simple Button: A level with a simple button.
 The button can be interacted with and triggers an action based on the setup.
 Refer to [Simple Button example](#simple-button-example) for a basic tutorial on how to set up a button to trigger an AkEvent.
 - Toggle Button: A level with a toggle button.
 The main difference between this and the simple button level is that the button toggles between on and off.
 Refer to [Toogle Button example](#toogle-button-example) for a basic tutorial on how to set up a button to Start and Pause an AkEvent.
 - Open Level: Two levels connected by an arch.
 Refer to [Open Level example](#open-level-example) for a basic tutorial on how to set up a sound to play upon switching level.